 5. Opt-Out of Notifications When Joining Groups

 Joining LinkedIn Groups can be a useful way to connect with people and discover job leads.
 But if you’re actively searching for a new position, be careful: Group owners can enable a feature that sends a notification to others when new members join.
-If you want to be more private about which groups you join, you can disable this notification.
+You can disable this notification if you want to be more private about which groups you join.

 Build Your Network and Raise Your Recruitment Chances